GluuFederation/docs-oxd-prod/3.1.1/sources/index2.md

 # oxd 3.1.1 Documentation

 ## Introduction
-oxd is middleware software that simplifies the process of securing and integrating **server-side web applications** with a standard OpenID Connect Provider (OP) like the [Gluu Server](https://gluu.org/gluu-server).
+oxd is middleware software that simplifies the process of securing and integrating **server-side web applications** with your Gluu Server OpenID Connect Provider (OP) and UMA Authorization Server (AS) access management infrastructure.

-In addition to OpenID Connect, oxd makes it easy to implement the User Managed Access ("UMA") 2.0 profile of OAuth 2.0 to enable claims-based authorization and multi-step consent, user-interactions, and stepped-up authentication flows.

-Learn more about OpenID Connect and UMA in the [API docs](#api).
+By leveraging oxd in your web applications, you can securely delegate user enrollment, sign-in, and coarse-grain authorization policy enforcement to your Gluu Server.

 !!!
 Note
     If you need to integrate other types of apps with your Gluu Server, like single-page apps (SPAs) or native apps, review the [SSO integration guide](https://gluu.org/docs/ce/integration/) in the Gluu Server documentation.

+## Components
+The oxd software package includes two components:

+### oxd-server
+The oxd-server is designed to work as a standalone service daemon via sockets.
+By default, applications must connect to the oxd-server via `localhost`.

+### oxd-https-extension (optional)
+To call the oxd-server via HTTPS, you will also need to start the oxd-https-extension.
+The extension gives you the ability to host a redundant, central oxd service for all your web applications.

 ## Get Started